q6/blackjack/README.md

  - Human player vs AI dealer
  - Dealer wins on tie
  - Ace can be high or low
- - Console and text based interaction
+ - Console based text interaction

 __TODO:__